avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Deploy-Logstash-Service.md

-Sysdig Falco will connect to Logstash JSON API at port TCP/8888.
-The Logstash service is hosted in the Kubernetes cluster.
+Logstash is used to connect all our data sources, such as Sysdig.
+The Logstash service is hosted on the Kubernetes cluster.

 #### Setup Logstash configuration